Koudela/eArc-router/README.md

-# eArc-router
+# earc Router

 This is the router component of the [earc framework](https://github.com/Koudela/eArc-core).
 It also can be used within other frameworks or as standalone component.

-The earc router does not use any predefined routes - they are expressed via the filesystem which is transformed into an observer tree.
+The earc router does not use any configured routes - they are expressed via the filesystem which is transformed into an observer tree.

 Given this direct mapping between the url and the directory structure, understanding